hyy02/Corki/README.md

 This is also the official code repo for the paper [Software-Hardware Co-Design For Embodied AI Robots](https://arxiv.org/pdf/2407.04292), the conference version will come soon.

 If you have any questions about the paper and code, please contact us huangyiyang24@mails.ucas.ac.cn.
-We will reply and improve as soon as possible.
+We will reply as soon as possible.

 All our experiments are conducted on a server with 8 Nvidia A100 GPUs (80G).